 D) Victims of Fraud and Identity Theft: There’s a special procedure to remove fraud-related items from the credit report.

-Pay down all your revolving account balances to a zero balance, but do not close these accounts. (i.e., keep balances low and limits high).
-However, leave a balance on only one card of around 2% of the entire credit limit.
+It is important that you pay down all your revolving account balances to a zero balance, but do not close these accounts. (i.e., keep them low and limits high).
+Leave only one card with around 2% of the entire credit limit open in order to make sure there are enough funds available for emergencies because this will help avoid any unnecessary fees or interest charges if something does go wrong!

 A) Minimize new accounts, do not open any credit accounts unless necessary or if you are looking to diversify your mix of credit accounts.